Documentation Index

 coverage: N | go test -cover | npm test -- --coverage | cargo tarpaulin |

-compile and test fail if they can’t be resolved (no go.mod, package.json, or Cargo.toml found). lint and coverage are skipped silently if the tool isn’t available — they’re optional quality checks.
+compile and test are required — they fail if they can’t be resolved. lint and coverage are optional — skipped with a warning if the tool isn’t available.

 Structural gates